 with anyone.
 It’s like a married couple who bless many people through their

-ministry, but what they do at home in their bedroom behind closed doors is
+love toward each other, but they cannot share that love with anyone else.
+What they do at home in their bedroom behind closed doors is

 their business alone.
-This is not something they can share.
-So, our good works
+In the same way, our good works

-that Jesus wants us to share with the world is our ministry, but the life of
+that Jesus wants us to share is our ministry to the world, but the life of

-God that we possess is hidden from the world.
+God that we possess is hidden behind the veil of our flesh.
 We have a type of spiritual

 intercourse with God that the world will never know unless they are converted